fjahr/cisa-research/deployment.md

 ## Deployment

 There are multiple paths that could theoretically be used to introduce CISA to Bitcoin.
-It has been pointed out [here](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-March/015838.html) and [here](https://github.com/BlockstreamResearch/cross-input-aggregation/tree/master?tab=readme-ov-file#integration-into-the-bitcoin-protocol) that a new Segwit version may be the safest option, but more research is needed.
+It has been pointed out [here](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-March/015838.html) and [here](https://github.com/BlockstreamResearch/cross-input-aggregation/tree/master?tab=readme-ov-file#integration-into-the-bitcoin-protocol) that a new Segwit version may be the safest option, but more research is welcome and needed before a proposal can be formalized.

 ## Related Proposals